What is electronic service of process?

 When you eServe using an EFSP—like One Legal—you are performing eService by electronic notification (CCP 1010.6(a)(C).
 This means that the other party or person is notified that a document is served by the sending of an email to an email address at which the party or other person has authorized electronic service.
 The notification specifies the exact name of the document served and provides a hyperlink at which the served document may be securely viewed and downloaded.

 Important: eService is available for subsequent filings only.
-The initial filing and summons must be personally served according CCP 415.10—415.95
+The initial filing and summons must be personally served according to CCP 415.10—415.95.

 When is electronic service required in California?